ray-project/ray/examples/hyperopt/README.md

   return validation_accuracy
 ```

-The only difference is that we added the `@ray.remote` decorator specifying a
+The only difference is that we added the `@ray.remote` decorator.
-little bit of type information (the input is a dictionary along with some numpy
-arrays, and the return value is a float).

 Now a call to `train_cnn_and_compute_accuracy` does not execute the function.
 It
 submits the task to the scheduler and returns an object ID for the output